Your Gateway to Employment

 - the development of visual elements showcasing your work from the internship experience

 Ready to start searching for an internship?
-Review the steps to take on the following pages:
+Review the required steps to register on the following pages:

 Department of Communication